 Tony Stark is a Mary Sue if ever I’ve seen one.
 Incomparably smart, charming, rich, and able to invent his way out of basically any problem.
 His alignment fluctuates as the character grows, starting from chaotic-neutral, and probably ending somewhere close to lawful-good.
 Class-wide, artificer or wizard seem the most likely.
 The Noble background seems like a close fit.

 The Scarlet Witch is a sorcerer.
 Her magic is innate rather than learned or granted.
-Her alignment is hard to guess, but she’s probably close to chaotic good.
+Her alignment is hard to guess, especially as the MCU progresses and her character’s activities change, but she’s probably close to chaotic good.
 I don’t think there’s a published background that lines up with her origins among Hydra.

-Spider man doesn’t map to a Dungeons and Dragons character at all.
-Peter Parker is almost certainly lawful-good, but there isn’t a way to mirror Spider Man’s powers.
+Spider-Man doesn’t map to a Dungeons and Dragons character cleanly, but a monk might work.
+Peter Parker is almost certainly lawful-good, but there isn’t a way to mirror Spider-Man’s powers.
+Monks have a lot of the acrobatics and unarmed fighting and rapid movement, but 5e doesn’t have a way to represent web slinging quite the way that Spider-Man does it.

 Thematically, a cleric (tempest) makes the most sense, but fighter (eldritch knight) might also work.
 Despite his carousing and other shenanigans, Thor is probably lawful-good.

 Vision draws his power from something outside himself, and his primary way to fight stuff is to shoot it with a laser, so warlock seems like a good fit.
-Lawful-good seems likely, but we haven’t seen Vision on-screen enough to really know his personality.
+Lawful-good seems likely, but as of when I wrote this we haven’t seen Vision on-screen enough to really know his personality.

 Similar to Falcon, War Machine is a human fighter with cool items.
 Soldier seems like an obvious choice for background, and lawful-neutral seems like a good fit for Rhodey’s duty-driven personality.